 Marvy’s Le Plume Brush series provides good quality at a low price.

 The marker pen itself is also very similar to copic art markers, they have the double-sided pen, the color and code are also on the pen lids.
 The Tinge markers have good quality and will make an excellent addition to your art supplies but unfortunately, there’s not such big choice of colors as in other markers, and are not easily accessible in stores.

 The colorless blender by Tinge is universal so it can be used with any other maker brands, however, if too much of this blender is applied it can ruin your drawing.

 Watercolor is a technique where the medium is water.
-With traditional techniques, water as a medium also occurs in watercolor painting (although it can be replaced with another solvent), while working with tempera, gouache or eco-cream.
+With traditional techniques, water as a medium also is used in watercolor painting (although it can be replaced with another solvent), while working with tempera, gouache or eco-cream.

 Also, here are some important questions I would like to answer in the article:

 Can you blend Copic markers with other brands?

 You can use Copic’s colorless blender with the original Blick Studio markers and vice versa, and Blick and Copic markers can be used together.
 Blick’s blender tends to work a little bit better with the Blick markers than the Copic Blender, but it could also just be the difference between application with a hard bullet nib or application with a soft super brush.

 What is the difference between Copic and Prismacolor markers?